Woman found guilty of poisoning boyfriend sentenced to life in prison

 Trending News

 Hale's attorney's petitioned to appeal the conviction and asked that Hale be allowed out of state custody on post-conviction bond.
-The judge okay-ed the post-conviction bond, but the District Attorney's office filed an emergency motion to block the bond, so Hale must say in jail for now.
+The judge okay-ed the post-conviction bond, but the District Attorney's office filed an emergency motion to block the bond, so Hale must stay in jail for now.

 More News